NotDream72/NotDream72/README.md

 - 👋 Hi, I’m @NotDream72
-- 🌱 Just a noob who got on GitHub in June 2021
+- 🌱 Just a random user who got on GitHub in June 2021
 - Also a noob dun mind me